Dear the Crypto/Web3 community across the world:

 Having this grain facility isn’t simply about convenience in postharvest handling.
 It is also a market necessity.

 In poor countries like ours, most food loss occurs at harvest due to poor postharvest systems.
-But putting aside the income that is lost in the process, poor postharvest systems are also said to be the leading cause of aflatoxin contamination especially in grains, with 75% of Uganda’s grains said to be contaminated with aflatoxins, as said in the Monitor.
+But putting aside the income that is lost in the process, poor postharvest systems are also said to be the leading cause of aflatoxin contamination especially in grains, with 75% of Uganda’s grains said to be contaminated with aflatoxins, as said in the Monitor, a Ugandan local daily.

 Aflatoxin contamination in food has been blamed for things like cancer, and there are many cases where Uganda’s grain produce has been rejected, and even destroyed due to aflatoxins.
 “At high doses, aflatoxins can kill, while at chronic exposure, they impact human health, suppressing immune systems, hindering child growth, and even causing liver cancer.
 They are also highly toxic to livestock and poultry”, says The Monitor.